marcusgia2505/classsExGameInstructions/docs/Tutorial.rst

 Testing the game
 =================

 To test the game, change into lecture mode.
-You can test the game on your own PC by clicking on Testpart.JPG in the top bar of the lecture mode.
+You can test the game on your own PC by clicking on "new test participant" in the top bar of the lecture mode.
 This opens a participant screen in a new tab.
-You will see the game just as your subjects will see it when actually playing the game.
+You will see the game just as your participants will see it when actually playing the game.
 You can open as many screens as you want, where each screen represents a participant.
 After opening enough test participant screens click "Start" in the lecturer screen.
 Then you can go through the game with all test participants.

+Congratulations!
+You just finished designing your first own game!